-Upper limb muscles are assessed as per the procedure for manual muscle testing outlined in this Part Three of Appendix One.
+Upper limb muscles are assessed as per the procedure for manual muscle testing outlined in Part Two (Impaired Muscle Power) of Appendix One.
 Each upper limb is awarded a point score, as determined by the muscle strength profile descriptions detailed below.
 Possible point scores for the upper limbs are 0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 3.5 and 4.0.